Healthy Eating For Children With Diabetes

 • milk and milk products

-• lean meat, chicken, seafood, eggs, legumes, nuts and seeds
+• lean meat, chicken, fish and seafood, eggs, legumes, nuts and seeds

-Children and young people need to eat enough food, and drink enough fluids, so they can grow and keep active.
-Having a routine eating plan and teaching your children to make healthy food choices is an important part of diabetes management.
+Tamariki and rangatahi need to eat enough food, and drink enough fluids, so they can grow and keep active.
+Having a routine eating plan and teaching your child to make healthy food choices is an important part of diabetes management.
 This will help your child to keep their blood glucose levels steady and within the target range most of the time.

 A dietitian who specialises in diabetes will work out a routine eating plan that suits you and your child.
+The plan will work in with your child's type of diabetes and their medicines.
 Each child is an individual and the eating plan that might work best for your family will depend on things like:

 • nutritional needs for growth and development